 Philip Kruchten’s 4+1 Architecture View Model describes software architecture based on multiple concurrent views.

-I see defining services as breaking an overall system into smaller isolated sub systems so that adding features to the overall system requires touching as few sub systems as possible.
+Defining services involves breaking an overall system into smaller isolated sub systems so that adding features to the overall system requires touching as few sub systems as possible.
 This decomposition can be at the

 logical level (business capabilities - the reason for something to exist),